-- Cut down the numbers and rotate staff on duty to reduce risk and change schedules accordingly. - Ask employees with flu-like symptoms not to come to work. - Take employees' temperatures daily when they arrive. - Outside clothes must be different from working clothes.. - Wearing a face mask is mandatory. - Keep a social distance of 1 metre away from others. - Prohibit all direct contact between staff and customers. - For drivers, washing hands with soap and water before picking up the vehicle
+- Cut down the numbers and rotate staff on duty to reduce risk and change schedules accordingly. - Ask employees with flu-like symptoms not to come to work. - Take employees' temperatures daily when they arrive. - Outside clothes must be different from work clothes.
+Provide a changing room. - Wearing a face mask is mandatory. - Keep a social distance of 1 metre away from others. - Prohibit all direct contact between staff and customers. - For drivers, washing hands with soap and water before picking up the vehicle. - Make staff aware of applying protective measures outside work: in the street, at home or in shops.